 We receive asset management fees from certain joint ventures for services provided.
-For each of the three months ended March 31, 2022 and 2021, we recognized approximately \$0.2 million of asset management fees.
+For the three months ended June 30, 2022 and 2021, we recognized approximately \$0.2 million and \$0.3 million, respectively, of asset management fees.
+For the six months ended June 30, 2022 and 2021, we recognized approximately \$0.4 million and \$0.5 million, respectively, of asset management fees.
 These fees are included in miscellaneous income in the accompanying Consolidated Statements of Operations.